Updated for 2025

 1401 South Oak Knoll Ave., Pasadena, CA 91106

-The tradition of afternoon tea is “an important signature of The Langham brand worldwide”, so you can enjoy afternoon tea there on a daily basis.
+The tradition of afternoon tea is “an important signature of The Langham brand worldwide”.
+You can enjoy afternoon tea there on Thursday through Sunday.
 The atmosphere in the Lobby Lounge is breathtaking with floor-to-ceiling windows, offering picturesque views of The Horseshoe Garden and San Marino.
-Along with their Afternoon Tea with Wedgewood, the hotel also offers a Royal Tea, and on Sundays, they offer their one-of-a-kind Chocolate Tea.
+Along with their afternoon tea, the hotel also provides live entertainment.
+There are several different varieties of teas served along with scones and other sweets, including gluten-free and Vegan options.
 Check their website to make reservations for a stay at The Langham Huntington in Pasadena.

 Madeline Garden